SkinSavvy-DevTeam/api-skinsavvy/README.md

 - [ ] CRUD on `/articles` endpoint
 - [ ] Add responses example in the docs page
 - [ ] Meaningful message when client error emitted
+- [ ] Feature to provide solutions to skin diseases